 - Appeals are a statutory process.
 Disputes are governed by COP26 published by HMRC that sets out how their statutory discretion is exercised.

-- Appeals are dealt with initially by HMRC but proceed to an independent Tribunal outside of HMRC.
+- Appeals are dealt with initially by HMRC (during the mandatory reconsideration stage) but proceed to an independent Tribunal outside of HMRC.
 Onward appeals go through the court system.
 This is in contrast to disputes that are decided within HMRC and further challenge is limited through the Adjudicator and Parliamentary Ombudsman.

-- Appeals have a strict time limit and should be made within 30 days of the date on the decision notice.
-In certain circumstances you can lodge a late appeal within 13 months of the date on the decision notice.
+- Appeals have a strict time limit and the initial mandatory reconsideration request should be made within 30 days of the date on the decision notice.
+In certain circumstances you can request a late mandatory reconsideration within 13 months of the date on the decision notice.
 Prior to 6 April 2013, disputes had no time limit.
 From 6 April 2013 a three month time limit has been introduced.
 See below for further detail.

 - Appeals are dealt with by the appeals team in the Tax Credit Office.
 Disputes are handled by the Customer Service and Support Group in the Tax Credit Office.